BLOG

 Dynamic Blocks

-This whole idea would have flopped big time if these blocks served static HTML instead of dynamic php from the server.
-I mean, who would want to trade powerful dynamic content of WordPress with static HTML.
+This whole idea would have flopped if these blocks served static HTML instead of dynamic php from the server.
+I mean, who would want to trade the powerful dynamic content of WordPress with static HTML?
 Nobody, right?

 Well, blocks in Gutenberg will be of two kinds – static and dynamic.
 So you can render content dynamically from the server.

 An example is the WordPress Latest Posts block.
-This block will update everywhere it’s used when a new post is published.
+When a new post is published, this block updates everywhere it’s used.

 Reusable Blocks